ghermanowski/EventsWidget/README.md

 ## Tutorial: How to Create Configurable Widgets

 In this tutorial you will learn how to allow your users to configure their widgets.
-I will show you how to add configuration to an alredy existing widget in your app.
+I will show you how to add configuration to an already existing widget in your app.

 ### 0 — Create a Widget Extension